-The market price of our common stock may be volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
-We may be the target of this type of litigation in the future.
+The market price of our common stock is volatile and, in the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
+This risk is especially relevant for us because biotechnology companies have experienced significant stock price volatility in recent years and we may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could seriously harm our business.